drbean/edit/jeffreykuo/Send_thermal_pad.md

 and 737% to 657%, respectively.
 Addition of 10 phr MQ resin then slightly enhanced tensile strength, up from 1.648 MPa to 1.659 MPa.
-Further addition of MQ resin (20 and 30 phr) even exceeded the tensile value of the neat silicone rubber/*h*-BN composite, as shown in Figure 11 (a).
+Further addition of MQ resin (20 and 30 phr) even exceeded the tensile values for the silicone rubber with MQ resin but without *h*-BN particles for those phr values, as shown in Figure 10 (a).
 However, these values are reduced compared with the silicone composite with the addition of just 10 phr MQ resin.
 In the composites, structure showed an incremental trend in elongation at break, due to the good interfacial reaction between filler and matrix.
 Addition of MQ resin